 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-The Dorset Field Club (approx. 2.1 miles away); Dorset (approx. 2.3 miles away); Fenton Pottery Site (approx. 2.4 miles away); First Marble Quarry (approx. 3.8 miles away); Pawlet Town Hall (approx. 5.2 miles away); Honor Roll (approx. 5.2 miles away); Pawlet Veterans Monument (approx. 5.2 miles away); Town of Rupert Great War Memorial (approx. 5.2 miles away).
+The Dorset Field Club (approx. 2.1 miles away); Dorset (approx. 2.3 miles away); Fenton Pottery Site (approx. 2.4 miles away); Cephas Kent’s Dwelling (approx. 3.3 First Marble Quarry (approx. 3.8 miles away); Pawlet Town Hall (approx. 5.2 miles away); Honor Roll (approx. 5.2 miles away); Pawlet Veterans Monument (approx. 5.2 miles away).

 Also see . . .
 Vermont Coppers.
 (Submitted on May 12, 2014, by John Arsenault of Middletown Springs, Vermont.)

 Credits.
 This page was last revised on August 18, 2017.
-This page originally submitted on May 12, 2014, by John Arsenault of Middletown Springs, Vermont.
-This page has been viewed 563 times since then and 92 times this year.
+It was originally submitted on May 12, 2014, by John Arsenault of Middletown Springs, Vermont.
+This page has been viewed 904 times since then and 34 times this year.
 Photos: 1, 2. submitted on May 12, 2014, by John Arsenault of Middletown Springs, Vermont.
 3, 4. submitted on August 10, 2017, by John Arsenault of Middletown Springs, Vermont. • Bill Pfingsten was the editor who published this page.